gabrielspadon/StreetContinuity/README.md

 Result
 --------------

-This is the resulting graph using Gephi and OpenOrd layout with default parameters:
+This is the resulting graph using Gephi (0.9.2) and [OpenOrd](https://github.com/gephi/gephi/wiki/OpenOrd) layout with default parameters:

 ![Primal and Dual Graph](https://github.com/gabrielspadon/StreetContinuity/blob/master/images/sc-test.png)

-Primal Graph on the left and Dual Graph on the right.
+Primal Graph (from OSMNX) on the left and Dual Graph (from StreetContinuity) on the right.